eddyzags/ansible-kubernetes/README.md

 * **Testing playbook** to ensure the proper execution of the Ansible provisionnement.

-* **Vagrant support** to test the Ansible-Kubernetes provision locally.
+* **Vagrant support** to test the `ansible-kubernetes` provision locally.

 ## Why?

-Ansible-kubernetes is optimized for learning purposes.
+`ansible-kubernetes` is optimized for learning purposes.
 Even though being able to provision a production environment is defined as a constraint for the implementation of this solution, you should rely on a more reliable tool to automate the deployment of a Kubernetes cluster, such as [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

 ## Who?